ArthurVardevanyan/CPD_SO_Automated_Printing/README.md

 * No Jobs with Front or Back Covers (Low Volume, Job files Inconsistent, need to be able to detect blank pages, and determine when and where to insert them.)
 * No Coil Books, Color Jobs or Posters (Low Volume)

+### Documentation
+For more detailed documentation, refer to the doc folder.

 #### Email.py
 Fetches The Emails and calls other functions to setup and preprocess jobs.
 #### Print.py